traefik/traefik-helm-chart/EXAMPLES.md

 ## Use HTTP3

 By default, it will use a Load balancers with mixed protocols on `websecure` entrypoint.
-They are available since v1.20 and in beta as of Kubernetes v1.24.
+They have been available since v1.20 and in beta as of Kubernetes v1.24.
 Availability may depend on your Kubernetes provider.

 When using TCP and UDP with a single service, you may encounter [this issue](https://github.com/kubernetes/kubernetes/issues/47249#issuecomment-587960741) from Kubernetes.
-If you want to avoid this issue, you can set `ports.websecure.http3.advertisedPort` to an other value than 443
+If you want to avoid this issue, you can set `ports.websecure.http3.advertisedPort` to another value than 443

 ```yaml
 ports: